 Currently, there are a few insurance companies who will cover a surrogate pregnancy and delivery as well as insurance that was specifically put in place for this type of service, leaving the guessing out of what is and is not covered.
 Always be sure to check with the insurance company to verify coverage or more specifically their exclusions and limitations.
 In most cases, if there is not a specific clause that states that maternity care for a surrogate mother is not covered, they are required to cover her under the same provisions as any standard pregnancy and delivery.

-It is always recommended that if you are uncertain, get another opinion by speaking with an attorney or insurance agent who is well versed in these types of situations.
+It is always recommended that if you are uncertain about surrogate health insurance, get another opinion by speaking with an attorney or insurance agent who is well versed in these types of situations.